 Country: Ukraine – Kramatorsk

-Duration: 6 months renewable, from June 2021.
+Duration: 7 months renewable.
 The position and further extension is subject to funding.

 Salary and conditions: Salaried position; gross monthly salary ranging from €1,900 to €2.600 according to former experiences; monthly per diem €450; 100% medical coverage + repatriation insurance + provident fund, accommodation, international and local transportation as part of the mission; break every 3 months.